Corynaeus: Legacy

 Oxyrhynchus Papyrus 3876 recounts that "Aeolus' cousin tends the corpse, and sets about the pyre".
 Trying to establish who this refers to, M. W. Haslam suggests that the body could be Misenus (who is referred to as an Aeolian by Virgil) and Aeolus' cousin could be Corynaeus, as the grandfather of Aeolus from the Aeneid was Mimas, who shares a name with Mount Mimas, close to the Corynaeum promontory that may have given Corynaeus his name.
 However Hugh Lloyd-Jones dismisses this suggestion, remarking that Haslam is "catching at a straw".

 The name Corynaeus probably served as the inspiration for Geoffrey of Monmouth's character Corineus, a descendant of the Trojans, and the eponymous founder of Cornwall in the Historia Regum Britanniae (c.
 1136).
 This Corineus is mentioned in Gottfried von Strassburg's Tristan (c.
-1210) when referring to a cave from "before Corynaeus' day" shared by the lovers Tristan and Iseult; John Anson suggests that von Strassburg's use of Virgil's spelling Corynaeus here is deliberately deployed with an intention to recall the Aeneid's Dido and Aeneas.
+1210) when referring to a cave from "before Corynaeus' day" shared by the lovers Tristan and Iseult; John Anson suggests that von Strassburg's use of Virgil's spelling Corynaeus here is deliberately deployed with the intention of recalling the Aeneid's Dido and Aeneas.

 William Shakespeare's The Comedy of Errors (c.
 1589–1595) contains a line describing a doctor "Whose beard they have singed off with brands of fire" (Act 5, Scene 1).
 Charles Knight suggested that this was based on Corynaeus' setting fire to Ebysus' beard in the Aeneid.
 Charlotte Porter and Helen A. Clarke support this theory, and say that Shakespeare may have taken it from Twyne's translation.

-The threefold circumambulation and spriking of dew in Corynaeus' lustration ritual in book six may have inspired similar lines in John Fletcher's The Faithful Shepherdess (1609), and John Milton's Comus (1634).
+Corynaeus' lustration ritual in book six may have inspired similar rituals in John Fletcher's The Faithful Shepherdess (1609), and John Milton's Comus (1634).